rachelshim/l-train-display/README.md

   All of this is probably confusing. what I mean is -- scrolling logic should be separate from deciding what text to display on the screen.
 - fix logging (this is mainly due to the fact that i've never used real logging in python)
 - WIP ~~the display shows 0 whenever the train is <30 seconds away or `arrival time - current time < 0`.
 Should show the actual next train time as opposed to "current" train which has left the station.
 This is because when going through the list of train arrivals, it looks for the earliest one and sometimes (by the time we get the data) the earliest one has already left the station.
 Storing arrival times for _n_ trains rather than just one should help with this.~~
-- show next 2 trains, as opposed to showing just the next train. might require some thinking on how to display this, the LED board is kind small.
+- WIP ~~show next 2 trains, as opposed to showing just the next train. might require some thinking on how to display this, the LED board is kind small.~~
 - make L train logo look nicer. right now it's very blocky (and kind of ratch -- uses a loop to color pixels; this probably could've been done with DrawCircle, or something).
 - rewrite the whole thing in golang (lmao)